milkyklim/milkyklim.github.io/_posts/2017-04-09-write-it-right.md

 > The girl went to the registration office after she arrived to Aachen.
 Apart from general questions there was one about her religion.
 She said "Orthodox Christian" and never came back to this question...
 Until she got a job.
 >
 > For some reason 9% were subtracted from her salary.
-As she figured out later she was signed for the wrong religion group.
+As she figured out later she was signed up for the wrong religious confession.

 Looks easy to fix:
 - go to the registration office;